Arsenal on this day in history. The March Files.

 16 March 1962: Billy Wright named as Arsenal manager.
 His signing ended the tradition which started with Joe Shaw of Arsenal appointing managers from within the club or men who had been at the club.
 It turned out to be a poor decision.

 16 March 1963 Arsenal 1 Liverpool 2 FA Cup fifth round.
 On the anniversary of Billy Wright’s appointment Arsenal were knocked out of the Cup.
 In fact Wright never took the club further in the cup in four years as manager.
 Costly errors by Laurie Brown and John Barnwell contributed to their downfall.
-John MacLeod grabbed a consolation goal four minutes from time.
+John MacLeod grabbed a consolation goal four minutes from time but costly errors by Laurie Brown and John Barnwell contributed to their downfall.

 16 March 1968: Arsenal 0 Wolverhampton 2.
 The result made it nine league games without a win.
 First and last league appearance of Roger Davidson.
 He moved to Portsmouth in May 1969.